BjornFJohansson/ypkpathway/README.md

 ##Dependencies

 The ypkpathway dependencies are pure Python modules except for PyQt.
-Pydna depends on [biopython](https://pypi.python.org/pypi/biopython) which has to be installed using a binary installer or a c-compiler has to be present.
+Pydna depends on [biopython](https://pypi.python.org/pypi/biopython) which has to be installed using a binary installer or else a C compiler has to be available.

 [pydna](https://pypi.python.org/pypi/pydna)